CompilerNexus/llvm-project-deluge/README.md

 You can fetch the compiler, runtime, libc++/libc++abi source from https://github.com/pizlonator/llvm-project-deluge.

-You can fetch musl from https://github.com/pizlonator/deluded-musl (there are two of them - the yolomusl branch for the libc that sits below the runtime and the usermusl branch for the libc that sits above the runtime).
+You can fetch musl source from https://github.com/pizlonator/deluded-musl (there are two of them - the yolomusl branch for the libc that sits below the runtime and the usermusl branch for the libc that sits above the runtime).

 ## Requirements